Universal Declaration of Human Rights: American Anthropological Association

 This stance has gradually been abandoned by most anthropologists, many of whom today see universal human rights as an important way through which discrimination and oppression of cultural minorities can be reduced.

 Bangkok Declaration

-During the lead-up to the World Conference on Human Rights that was held in 1993, ministers from several Asian states adopted the Bangkok Declaration, which reaffirms their governments' commitment to the principles of the United Nations Charter and the Universal Declaration of Human Rights.
+During the lead-up to the World Conference on Human Rights that was held in 1993; foreign ministers from Indonesia, Malaysia, Phllippines, Singapore and Thailand adopted the Bangkok Declaration, which reaffirms their governments' commitment to the principles of the United Nations Charter and the Universal Declaration of Human Rights.
 They stated their belief that human rights are interdependent and indivisible, and stressed the need for universality, objectivity, and non-selectivity of human rights.
 However, at the same time, they emphasized the principles of sovereignty and non-interference, calling for greater emphasis upon economic, social, and cultural rights, and in particular, the right to economic development by establishing international collaboration directives between the signatories.
 The Bangkok Declaration is considered to be a landmark expression of Asian values with respect to human rights, which offers an extended critique of human rights universalism.

-Exclusion of Non-electoral Democratic Systems

-Article 21 has been criticized by advocates of sortition, the practice of selecting officials by lottery, as conflating the execution of the people's will with elections.
-A counterexample to this notion is Athenian democracy, which relied on sortition to select members of the Assembly, the Council of the 500, and the courts.
-Belgian historian and sortition advocate David Van Reybrouck writes,"But is it not remarkable that such a general document—the most universal legal document in human history—defines so precisely how the will of the people must be expressed?
-Is it not bizarre that a concise text about basic rights (fewer than two thousand words in total) pays attention to the practical execution of one of them, as if legislation about public health were to include a recipe?
-It's as if the people who compiled the declaration in 1948 had come to see the specific method as a basic right, as if the procedure was in itself sacred."